SyntaxError843/MyPlayground/README.md

     hint: not have locally.

     pastes origin's master over local master when 'git pull origin master' fails

+ * apparently --rebase makes a new branch that isnt master and cant get pushed anywhere

+ * what

  * learned to never use --allow-unrelated-histories...

- * apparently rebase makes a new branch that isnt master and cant get pushed anywhere
+ * note: learn what --rebase does and dont copy paste off forms

+ * what is even happening man

- * somehow merged new temp branch with local master and successfully pushed to remote gitTest branch
+ * somehow merged new temp rebased branch with local master and successfully pushed to remote gitTest branch

       command looked smth like 'git push origin master:gitTest'

- * note to self: go to master and then git merge with other branches maybe i dont know
+ * note to self: go to master and then git merge with other branches maybe? i dont know

- * pull request successful
+ * pull request successful...?